 The HSE diploma has the same value as a common high school diploma and is accepted by the vast majority of colleges and employers.

 If you need extra lessons before the exams, you can choose online GED classes such as Onsego and get ready for the GED or HiSET tests in a few weeks.

 Instead of getting a GED, you can attend an online high school to earn credits to complete your high school education.
 There are also some pretty good online high school programs available.

 Getting a job without a high school or GED (HSE) diploma can be hard.
 Therefore, we recommend getting your GED diploma as soon as you can.
-Today, practically all jobs, also at the entry-level, require applicants to have at least a high school or equivalent degree.
+Today, practically all jobs, also at the entry level, require applicants to have at least a high school or equivalent degree.

 However, if you are not ready for this step yet, there still are options open to you on the job market.
-Check this post for a list of suggestions about jobs with and without a GED.

 Many successful people dropped out of high school, earned a GED, and became very successful or famous later on in their lives.

-Keep in mind that only a few of your failures will be fatal and that success often comes from fixing our initial mistakes rather than doing things right the very first time.
+Keep in mind that only a few of your failures will be fatal, and that success often comes from fixing our initial mistakes rather than doing things right the very first time.

-Some well-known high school dropouts include Eminem, who dropped out at 17, Michael J. Fox, who had almost finished high school when he decided to set out for Hollywood to pursue his career.
+Some well-known high school dropouts include Eminem, who dropped out at 17, and Michael J. Fox, who had almost finished high school when he decided to set out for Hollywood to pursue his career.

 Nicolas Cage quit high school prematurely, and Nicolas earned his GED diploma before pursuing an acting career.
 Also, Paris Hilton dropped out of high school (the exclusive Dwight School) and ultimately earned a GED.